Town Creek Campground! What an excellent start to a new year! We decided to start out the new year camping.

 If you don't have any binoculars, you need to get a pair.
 You can look smooth across the water to the other side and see birds, geese and even deer enjoying their environment.

 West Point MS 39773

-Town Creek Campground is well worth staying at.
+Town Creek Campground is well worth a visit.
 You will be 100% satisfied with your stay.